deepkhurana1999/lekhanai/README.md

-# SrotaLekh
+# Lekhana AI

-SrotaLekh ("सुने हुए को लिखना" i.e dictation writing) is a open-source transcriber, using whisper.cpp.
+Lekhana AI is a open-source transcriber, using whisper.cpp.

 ## Project Structure